code4me/4me-sdk-graphql-dotnet/README.md

 DataList<Person> people = await client.Get(Query.Person.SelectAll());
 ```

+`SelectAll()` should only be used for debugging purposes as it may include fields that are not yet available in production and can negatively impact performance.
-`SelectAll()` will impact performance, try to select the required fields instead.
+It's recommended to only select the necessary fields.

 #### Get all people in the Directory and Support Domain accounts
 ```csharp